 I’m not here to flex on my Japanese ability because Lord knows I need improvement.
 But, as a teacher, I make it a point that learning a new language is hard.
 What I’m asking them to do, to use English between 10 am and 2 pm, 5 days a week, is not easy.
 But, it’s important to try because trying is the most important part of language learning!

-As an aside… This is the same reason why one of my favorite Spanish professors in college was an American white lady.
+As an aside… This is the same reason why one of my favorite Spanish professors in college was an American white lady from the midwest.
 She was a true source of inspiration that fluency is possible with practice!
 (Oh, by the way, I majored in Spanish Language and Literature in college.
 It’s a long story, but one day I’ll tell y’all about it)

 So, what works when it comes to raising bilingual children in Japan?

-As a reminder, my child is only three years old.
+As a reminder, my child is now 5 years old.
 So, I’m basically relying on what I’ve picked up in the classroom.
 The vast majority of my students are from households where Japanese is the primary/only language spoken.

 In my 10 years teaching Japanese kids 3-6 years old, here are the patterns that I’ve recognized.